wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 sudo mkdir -p /data/grafana/data
 ~~~

-And then start Grafana, map the directory, add a new admin user & password.
+And then start Grafana, map the directory, and add a new admin user & password.

 ~~~
 sudo docker run -d -p 3000:3000 \